MortgageMonthly PaymentAffordabilityRefinance Break-EvenPMI RemovalClosing CostsAmortization

 What is the 28/36 rule?

-The 28/36 rule says spend no more than 28% of gross monthly income on housing and no more than 36% on total debt.
-Most conventional lenders use the 36% total DTI as the qualifying limit.
+Spend no more than 28% of gross income on housing and no more than 36% on all debt combined.
+Most lenders use 36% total DTI as the limit.